BradneySmith/MNIST-Digit-Recognition/README.md

 ## Finding the Euclidean Distance in n Dimensions

-The straight-line distance between two points in space is called the Euclidean distance, and for 2-dimensional space can be found using the Pythagorean theorem:
+To classify a point in n-dimensional space, the kNN algorithm find the Euclidean (straight-line) distance between the point and every other point in the dataset.
+The distances are then sorted in descending order, and the modal class in the first k distances is used to classify the point.
+In 2-dimensional space, the Euclidean distance can be found using the Pythagorean theorem:

-&nbsp;
 <p align="center">
 <img width="372" alt="image" src="https://user-images.githubusercontent.com/39648391/156469443-c17a7334-ca0a-48e4-87bf-511a7518e443.png">
 </p>